 To cure past wrongs involving societal and institutional prejudice, many elite educational institutions have in the past decades gone out of their way to admit people from diverse backgrounds.
 These institutions seek to rectify historical imbalance and prejudice in society and it is the right thing to do.

 More recently, law firms have joined the movement and jumped in full force on the diversity bandwagon.
 This is also the right thing to do.
-But it is very important to understand that underneath the hype, law firms are not really in the diversity game at all.
-Most law firms are simply paying lip service to true diversity.
+But it is very important to understand that underneath the hype, some law firms are not really in the diversity game at all.
+Some law firms are simply paying lip service to true diversity.
 A true commitment to diversity would require that these firms actually appreciate and hire people who are truly diverse, but these firms do not do this.
 I know that they do not do this because I have been in this business for many years and time and time again I have witnessed law firms hire candidates who conformed to law firm norms and failed to hire candidates who did not conform to those norms.

 At the outset, please understand that I am not the one making these rules; I am someone trying to get people jobs.
 I am exposing the reality of the situation so that people will have the correct information they need to get the jobs they want.

 This article is not just for people who are diverse and looking to get into a law firm.
 This article is for everyone who believes that he or she has a right to be unique and different and yet still get a job inside of a major law firm.
 You can be unique and diverse, of course, and still get a job in a major law firm.
 But you cannot be too unique or too diverse.
 You need to fit in, as law firms reward fitting in.
 If you do not fit in to a law firm, the law firm will not hire you.